dograsarishty367-afk/Digit-recognizer/README.md

 this project was just me trying to see how it actually works.

-In a world where everyone's building these with PyTorch and TensorFlow, I was here trying to do it with just Python and NumPy — sounds crazy, I know.
+In a world where everyone's building these with PyTorch and TensorFlow, I was here trying to do it with just Python and NumPy — sounds crazy, I know.😃

 But while learning deep learning, I came across this idea: neurons that fire together, wire together.
 So I figured, why not make my own neurons fire harder